-Practitioners often fit these models to real networks to form preliminary ideas about community structure, and for exploratory data analysis (\cite{snijders1997estimation}).
-However, while a theoretical understanding of the model has attained considerable maturity, it has also been widely reported that the model is often inappropriate for real data.
+Practitioners often fit these models to real networks to form preliminary ideas about community structure, and for exploratory data analysis (\cite{snijders1997estimation}) -- before proceeding to explore further details in the model such as strength of connections between and across communities.
+However, while a theoretical understanding of the model has attained considerable maturity, it has also been widely reported that the model is often inappropriate in practice.
 The model favors graphs where the vertex degrees concentrate around a fixed value, and fails to model networks with a non-trivial degree distribution, in addition to a community structure.
 If this issue is ignored, and algorithms for community detection developed in the context of the SBM used on these examples, the algorithm often splits the vertices into high and low degree groups, and fails completely to uncover the true community memberships.
 A notable example, which exhibits this phenomenon is the political blog data of \cite{adamic2005blogs}.
-To address this issue, \cite{karrer2011stochastic} have introduced the ``degree corrected Stochastic Block model" (henceforth abbreviated as DCSBM), which incorporates a separate ``degree" parameter for each vertex.
+To address this issue, \cite{karrer2011stochastic} have introduced the ``Degree Corrected Stochastic Block Model" (henceforth abbreviated as DCSBM), which incorporates a separate ``degree" parameter for each vertex.